berkeleyatmos/weatherstation/README.md

 This site hosts the code used in a weather station created by the Atmospheric Science At Berkeley (ASAB) club.
 The station consists of a Raspberry Pi equipped with several sensors that must communicate with the server.

-The following README will serve as an introductory guide on how to use the station and the code in this repository.
+The following README will serve as an guide and notebook for the project.

-# Setup
+# Login

+## With Wifi

 On Airbears2 the station's IP address is 10.142.21.24.
 Add the following line to your `~/.ssh/config` so that you can SSH to the Pi with just `ssh weatherstation`: